leongjinghao/HR-Application/openapi.md

-openapi: 3.0.1
+openapi: 3.0.3
 info:
   title: MAD Project Backend
   description: "MAD Backend API"
   version: "1.0.0"

 tags:
+- name: Account
+  description: To be fill in
+- name: Attendance
+  description: To be fill in
+- name: Calendar
+  description: To be fill in
+- name: Home
+  description: To be fill in
-- name: Onboarding
+- name: Launch
-  description: Process incoming request and forward to the appropriate API
+  description: To be fill in
-- name: Cognito
+- name: Leave
-  description: User pool related functions
+  description: To be fill in
-- name: Email
+- name: NFC
-  description: Send email notification using AWS SES
+  description: To be fill in
-- name: Data-Request
+- name: Virtual Business Card
-  description: Data Request Portal related functions
+  description: To be fill in

 paths:
   /jira/onboard/project: